Courseiva

 A cloud security architect is evaluating vulnerability management solutions for a hybrid cloud environment.
 The team needs to scan both on-premises servers and cloud workloads without installing agents on every system.
 Which approach is most suitable for cloud workloads?

-A.Agent-based scanning using Amazon Inspector
+A.Agent-based scanning using a cloud-native service

 B.Network vulnerability scanning from a remote scanner